slochewie/hass/README.md

 ### Addendum
-This README works out of the box with the SONOFF Zigbee 3.0 USB Dongle Plus-E.
+This README works out of the box with the SONOFF Zigbee 3.0 USB Dongle Plus-P or SONOFF Zigbee 3.0 USB Dongle Plus-E only requiring minor changes.
+I have not tested it with other Zigbee controllers but it should work as a fairly accurate guideline.